MelvinDerouck/MelvinDerouck.github.io/README.md

 [![Bannièrevidéo](accueil.mp4)]

-This is my website 😊
+This is my website !

-I started from an HTML5 UP template to get most of the html code quickly. </br>
-Animations are in Javascript.
-I was inspired by the design of some existing websites.</br>

 On this website, you will discover :

 - who I am
 - what I have to offer
 - my experiences
-- my skills (soft/hard)
+- my soft & hard skills
 - a glimpse of data projects I've been working on
 - a contact form, with my contact details